Director / Designer

 Always research the studio you’re applying for!
 Get acquainted with their work and make sure you have at least some stuff in your portfolio that is similar to their style.
 Most importantly, have a good attitude!
 A compliment I hear often of our favorite freelancers is that they were calm in a moment of crisis.
 They didn’t panic, they didn’t curse out, they just dealt with the problem at hand.

-Make sure to check out her directorial work below!
+Make sure to check out Ellen’s directorial work below!